jerrykal/box2d-car-racing-ppo/README.md

 them comes close to what I've end up with, which is as long as the episode's length.
-I've also tried changing the map pool size to 10000 and unlimited, and I was able to see progress with the 10000 map pool size but the performance was not as good as 1000, and as for unlimit map pool size, the model didn't improve at all, at least with only 3000 episodes of training.
+I've also tried changing the map pool size to 10000 and unlimited, and I was able to see progress with the 10000 map pool size but the performance was not as good as 1000, and as for unlimited map pool size, the model didn't improve at all, at least with only 3000 episodes of training.

 Below is a plot of total score vs episode during training, the gray line is the model trained with 1000 map pool size, the yellow line is 10000, and the cyan line is unlimited.
-I didn't finish all 3000 episodes of training with the unlimited one because its obvisouly not improving.
+I didn't finish all 3000 episodes of training with the unlimited one because its obviously not improving.

 ![comparison](https://user-images.githubusercontent.com/20783502/216543974-4406aa64-fb69-46ab-af6b-51ef29320dca.png)